CDrummond/music-similarity/README.md

 ## Musly

-This script uses the [Musly audio music similarity library](https://github.com/CDrummond/musly) to annalyse tracks, and to locate similar tracks based upon timbre.
+This script uses the [Musly audio music similarity library](https://github.com/CDrummond/musly) to analyse tracks, and to locate similar tracks based upon timbre.
 This project contains the following pre-built versions of this library:

 1. Linux 64-bit - `linux/x86-64/libmusly.so`